Melbourne Girls Know to Avoid These Skin-Damaging Habits

-Melbourne girls may be big into fashion but they're also into beauty.
+Melbourne natives may be big into fashion, but they're also very much into beauty.
 (Want proof?
-Peep these 5 chic hairstyles every Melbournite knows.)
-The New York to Sydney's L.A., this city is all about understated polish with a focus on quality and condition.
-While you'll certainly find as many statement lips and smoky eyes here as anywhere else, Melbourne is a place where flawless skin seems to be a given.
-Keen to learn the secrets of Victorian women, we reached out to Dermal therapist, James Vivian of The Cosmeceutical Curator for his hot tips.
-Vivian says that despite the glowing complexions that abound, living in a 3000 postcode doesn't guarantee blemish-free perfection.
-In fact, it can work against it.
-From Melbourne's world-class coffee culture to its unpredictable weather, keep reading for the DL on how this city could be wrecking your skin.
+Peep these five chic hairstyles every Melbournite knows.)
+The New York to Sydney's L.A., this eclectic city is all about understated style with a focus on quality and polish.
+While you'll certainly find as many statement lips and smoky eyes there as anywhere else, Melbourne is a place where flawless skin seems to reign supreme.
+Keen to learn the secrets of Victorian women, we reached out to dermal therapist James Vivian of The Cosmeceutical Curator for his thoughts.

-Melbournites are used to embracing four seasons in one day (there's a reason they all know how to layer like pros), but inconsistent weather can confuse the skin.
-Vivian says this can make it difficult to adequately choose products to protect your face for the day ahead: "In addition, a reliance on heaters and air-conditioners can confuse and dry-out the skin."
-You'll know if inconsistent temperatures are affecting your skin if it appears oily underneath makeup, flaky, sensitised, congested or dehydrated.
+Melbournites are used to embracing four seasons in one day (there's a reason they layer like pros), but inconsistent weather can actually stress the skin.
+"A reliance on heaters and air-conditioners can confuse and dry-out the skin," Vivian says.
+You'll know if inconsistent temperatures are affecting your face if it appears oily underneath makeup, flaky, sensitised or congested.
 Vivian's advice?
 Check the weather daily.
-"Whilst not always reliable, especially in Melbourne, try to look ahead at forecast and prepare the skin accordingly."
-Depending on your skin this may mean switching between two different moisturisers (something sheer as well as a richer formula), or skipping your usual mattifying primer on chilly days.
-To further minimise dehydration, no matter the weather, avoid climate control as much as possible in the car and at work.
+"While not always reliable, especially in Melbourne, try to look at forecasts and prepare the skin accordingly."
+Depending on your skin, this may mean switching between moisturisers (something sheer vs. a richer formula), or skipping anything mattifying on chilly days.

-Whether it's soft sand running at St Kilda Beach or bootcamp in Albert Park, outdoor exercise is often the Melbourne girl's workout of choice.
-(Especially when the weather's playing nice.)
-Spending extended periods of time outside can result in sun damage—especially if you're sweating off your sunscreen.
+Whether it's soft sand running at St Kilda Beach or bootcamp in Albert Park, outdoor exercise is often a Melbourne girl's workout of choice.
+Spending extended periods outside can result in sun damage—especially if you're sweating off your sunscreen.
 "This can accelerate skin ageing and heighten the risk of skin cancers," says Vivian.
-Symptoms include; hyperpigmentation (e.g. sun spots and darkened freckles), uneven texture, redness and dilated capillaries.
+Symptoms include; hyperpigmentation (e.g. sun spots and freckles), uneven texture and dilated capillaries.
 Not cute.
-Vivian suggests regulating the amount of time you spend exercising outdoors, and ensuring you apply waterproof sunscreen *and* antioxidant protection when you do.
-To improve existing symptoms, you're looking at in-clinic treatments like peels, IPL and resurfacing procedures as well as targeted cosmeceutical homecare.
-Vivian stresses that medical intervention is required for all skin cancers and regular skin checks are recommended.
+Vivian suggests regulating the amount of time you spend exercising outside, and ensuring your sunscreen is waterproof.
+Already done some damage?
+To improve existing symptoms, look at peels, IPL, and resurfacing procedures, and targeted cosmeceutical homecare.
+Vivian stresses that medical intervention is required for all skin cancers and recommends regular skin checks.

-Think Sydneysiders girls are the only ones with a juice detox habit?
-Not so.
-Melbourne girls are also big fans which makes them prone to skin freak outs caused by aggressive detoxification too.
-During a cleanse, toxins are excreted via the skin which can manifest as breakouts and rashes.
-"Juice detoxing can yield magnificent results for both skin and body, however, over-detoxification and temporary side-effects can make skin look worse before it gets better," says Vivian.
-As these symptoms can be part of the detox process, it can be tricky to prevent them, and for this reason Vivian says it's preferable to keep your toxic load low 24/7 rather than embarking on intense cleanses.
-Treat symptoms as they arise, and consider undergoing a corresponding 'skin detox' by way of a makeup cleanse or in-clinic treatment.
-Adds Vivian: "Don't put too much pressure on the body by way of over-detoxication and always consult a professional before undertaking a cleanse."
+Think Sydneysiders are the only ones with a juice cleanse obsession?
+Nope.
+Melbournites are also fans, making both populations prone to breakouts caused by detoxification.
+"Juice detoxing can yield magnificent results for both skin and body, however, over-detoxification and temporary side-effects can make skin worse before it gets better," says Vivian.
+As these symptoms are often part of the process, it's tricky to prevent them.
+For this reason, Vivian advises keeping your toxic load low 24/7, rather than opting for intense cleanses.
+Treat symptoms as they arise, and consider undergoing a corresponding "skin detox" by ditching chemical-heavy skincare.